 Possession of a Controlled Substance Las Vegas Nevada

+The most common marijuana related charge in Las Vegas is “Possession of a Controlled Substance” or PCS.
 Nevada Revised Statutes 453.336 concerns the possession, NOT intended for sale, of all different types of controlled substances, from prescription drugs to hardcore drugs such as meth and heroin.
 However, as it pertains to marijuana, the following penalties apply:

 For greater than one ounce of marijuana, a person who is convicted of PCS is guilty of Category E Felony.
 A category E felony is a felony for which a court shall sentence a convicted person to imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 4 years.
 Except as otherwise provided in paragraph (b) of subsection 1 of NRS 176A.100, upon sentencing a person who is found guilty of a category E felony, the court shall suspend the execution of the sentence and grant probation to the person upon such conditions as the court deems appropriate.
 Such conditions of probation may include, but are not limited to, requiring the person to serve a term of confinement of not more than 1 year in the county jail.
 In addition to any other penalty, the court may impose a fine of not more than $5,000, unless a greater penalty is authorized or required by statute.

 Oftentimes, however, these charges get trumped-up based on the perception that you intend to sell as evidenced by the amount of cannabis in your possession, the way it is packaged, the place it is located or the proximity of scales or cash nearly which might lead someone to believe you were in the business of selling marijuana.
-If these facts are present, you may also be charged, or charged alternatively with Possession With Intent To Distribute /Sell.
+If these facts are present, you may also be charged, or charged alternatively with Possession with Intent To Distribute /Sell.